cjdcordeiro/cloud-init-cern/README.md

 Always remember to write "#cloud-config" in the first line of your user-data file, and to respect white-spacing.

+ *More features are enabled.
+Please look at the Twiki page above*

 Cristóvão Cordeiro, 26/04/2013, cristovao.cordeiro@cern.ch